29 Palms (film)

 29 Palms is a 2002 crime thriller film directed by Leonardo Ricagni and starring Jeremy Davies, Rachael Leigh Cook, Michael Lerner, Litefoot, Russell Means, Chris O'Donnell, Keith David, Michael Rapaport and Jon Polito.
 The film is about a bag of money that affects the characters who possess it, and its varied contents, as it passes from one to another.

 In 2002 Eagle Pictures released the film under the Italian title La Grande Sfida (The Great Challenge) on DVD.

+Reception

+The film has an approval rating of on Rotten Tomatoes from five critic reviews.